anandmurugesan/home/index.md

 Give or Take: Experimental examination of bribery vs. extortion, with [Robert Innes](https://robinnes.weebly.com/)

+Lot in my backyard!
+Empirical study of citizen efforts in local environmental restoration

 Impact of the US opioid crisis on children, with Dana Andersen

 ### Publications